Consistency and transparency

-NATRUE’s products can be certified as natural cosmetics, natural cosmetics with organic portion (at least 70% of the natural substances or derived natural substances are organic) or organic cosmetics (at least 95% of the natural substances or derived natural substances are organic).
+Products can be certified with the NATRUE Label as natural cosmetics or organic cosmetics (at least 95% of the natural substances or derived natural substances are organic).

 Do you want to know more about the criteria that each type of product certified to NATRUE has to meet?
 Click here for more information!